nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I transfer my data to another computer?

-**A**: Copy the txt file named "rainyDay" that is in the same directory as "rainyDay.jar", to the new device's directory that "rainyDay.jar" is going to be stored in.

 **Q**: I tried to input a value, but it is not showing up as what I typed!

 **A**: The value of transactions has a maximum of $21,474,836.47 and will also be rounded down to 2 decimal places.

+**Q**: Does rainyDay support the use of non-alphanumeric characters (link to glossary) such as emojis and non-english characters?

+**A**: Using these characters may lead to unexpected behaviours.
+Hence, users are encouraged to use alphanumeric characters only when using rainyDay

+**Q**: How do I transfer my data to another computer?

+**A**: Transfer the entire folder containing the "rainyDay.jar" file from one device to the other device.
+You can now use rainyDay in your new device with the same data you previously saved.

 **Q**: I remember having saved data, but why is it that when I start rainyDay, it says that the report is empty?